MustafaLotfi/Owleye/README.md

 ### Output

-The output of Owleye is a vector of user's eye view points on screen during time.
+The output of Owleye is a vector of user's eye view points on screen (xp, yp) during time.
+They are normalized between 0 and 1.

 ### Calibration
 The calibration process consists of looking at a white point in a black screen for a certain time.
 Then, the point's position changes and the user must look at it again.
 This process is repeated until the calibration ends.
 During this procedure, Owleye collects data (input and output).
 It means each sample data entails one image, one vector and one location point.